floktl/XploreED/backend/docs/architecture.md

 ---

-This architecture provides a solid foundation for the German Class Tool, ensuring scalability, maintainability, and extensibility while supporting the complex requirements of AI-powered language learning.
+This architecture provides a solid foundation for the XplorED, ensuring scalability, maintainability, and extensibility while supporting the complex requirements of AI-powered language learning.